georgeijidola/hr/README.md

 ## Functional Requirements

-- A member has a name and a type the late one can be an employee or a contractor.
+- A team member has a name and a type the later one can be a full-time employee or a contractor.
   - If it's a contractor, we want to store the the duration of the contract as an integer.
-  - If it's an employee, we need to store their role, for instance: Software Engineer, Project Manager and so on.
+  - If it's a full-time employee, we need to store their job title, for instance: Software Engineer, Project Manager and so on.
-- A member can be tagged, for instance: C#, Angular, General Frontend, Seasoned Leader and so on.
-(Tags will likely be used as filters later, so keep that in mind)
+- A team member can be tagged, for instance: NodeJS, Angular, Ruby on Rails, Seasoned Leader and so on.
+Tags will be used as filters later.
 - We need to offer a REST CRUD for all the information above.

 ## Development